fatherdougalmaguire/Novato/README.md

   - Apperance of debug windows

 ### Instruction decoding
-* All documented instructions are decoded
+* All documened instructions are decoded
+* All non-documented instructions are stubs at this point
 * Flags are now precomputed for S,P and Z general instructions
 * Flags are now precomputed for 8 bit increment and decrement instructions
 * A small number of flag affecting instructions are decoded